 (2) Measure all time increments in increments of seconds; and

-(3) Have the capability to one-button transfer all data related to a call for medical assistance to the county PSAPs and must utilize that capability.
+(3) Have the capability to 1-button transfer all data related to a call for medical assistance to the county PSAPs and must utilize that capability.
 The transferred data must include the first call pickup time (time call received by local PSAP) and the time the local PSAP transferred the call to the EMD.

 § 10007 Compliance with wireless E-911 service plan.

 After the Board has developed a wireless E-911 state plan consistent with the FCC E-911 order, all PSAPs and wireless providers shall provide wireless E-911 service in accordance with the plan, unless granted an extension by the Secretary or by any other operation of law.
 The Secretary shall have the power and authority to enforce compliance with the wireless E-911 state plan and may adopt rules and regulations necessary to carry out such enforcement.

 No person involved in the provision of E-911 or 911 service who in good faith receives, develops, collects or processes information for the enhanced 911 data bases, relays, transfers, operates, maintains or provides enhanced 911 services or system capabilities, or provides emergency telephone and radio communications for ambulance, police and fire departments, shall be liable for damages in any civil action for any act or omission that results in death, injury or loss to person or property unless such action or inaction constitutes gross negligence or an intentional tort.
 This section shall be construed to include 911 service that utilizes in whole or in part Internet Protocol or other next generation 911 technologies.